Legàmi d'Arte (Bonds of Art)

 • In Rome, Lorenzo attends a high-profile art event, while Giacinta subtly manipulates events behind the scenes to influence his decisions.

-• In Pisa, Giulietta visits the Leaning Tower and local ateliers, seeking inspiration for perspective and form in her mural series.
+• In Florence, Giulietta visits the Uffizi Gallery and local ateliers, seeking inspiration for perspective and form in her mural series.

 • Giacinta deceives Lorenzo by lavishly praising his taste and skill, subtly convincing him to approve her acquisitions and overlook her shady dealings.